elixir-europe/rdmkit/pages/national_resources/nl_resources.md

 ## Introduction
 This is an overview of research data management resources in the Netherlands, relevant for researchers in the Netherlands and to their collaborators.

 The [ELIXIR Netherlands website](https://elixir-europe.org/about-us/who-we-are/nodes/netherlands) provides information on the organisation of and resources for ELIXIR Netherlands partners.
-The Dutch ELIXIR Node is hosted by the [Dutch Techcentre for Life Sciences (DTL)](https://www.dtls.nl), which is a public-private partnership of more than 50 life science institutions, and focuses on data stewardship capacity building, services and infrastructure to support FAIR implementation for the Dutch life science research.
+The Dutch ELIXIR Node is hosted by the [Dutch Techcentre for Life Sciences (DTL)](https://www.dtls.nl), a public-private partnership of more than 50 life science institutions, and focuses on data stewardship capacity building, services and infrastructure to support FAIR implementation for the Dutch life science research.

 ## Funders
 National funders [NWO](https://www.nwo.nl/en/research-data-management) and [ZonMw](https://www.zonmw.nl/en/research-and-results/fair-data-and-data-management) consider responsible research data management an essential component of good research practice.
-They promote FAIR data stewardship - among others via mandatory data management plans, the requirement to deposit and share (meta)data, and facilitating researchers in creating FAIR data (with help of the [GO FAIR Foundation](https://www.gofairfoundation.org/m4m/), Health-RI and DTL).
-For more information on the requirements for FAIR data stewardship, consult the funders’ webpages and their particular policies about data management and Open Science.
+They promote FAIR data stewardship - among others via mandatory data management plans, the requirement to deposit and share (meta)data, and facilitating researchers in creating FAIR data, with help of the [GO FAIR Foundation](https://www.gofairfoundation.org/), Health-RI and DTL.
+For information on the requirements for FAIR data stewardship, visit the funders’ webpages and consult their particular policies on data management and Open Science.

 ## National initiatives
-Together with [Health-RI](https://www.health-ri.nl), DTL will have a leading role in the national roadmap for the [Thematic Digital Competence Center (TDCC)](https://www.nwo.nl/en/news/setup-thematic-digital-competence-centers) for Life Science & Health (LSH), funded by NWO.
-The TDCC LSH network was formally established in the spring of 2022, and is contributing to strengthening and harmonising the digital practises among stakeholders in the broad Dutch research domains of life sciences and biomedical/health sciences.
+Together with [Health-RI](https://www.health-ri.nl), DTL is leading the national roadmap for the [Thematic Digital Competence Center (TDCC)](https://www.nwo.nl/en/researchprogrammes/implementation-plan-investments-digital-research-infrastructure/roadmaps-three) for Life Science & Health (LSH), funded by NWO.
+The TDCC LSH network was established in the spring of 2022, and is contributing to strengthening and harmonising the digital practises among stakeholders in the broad Dutch research domains of life sciences and biomedical/health sciences.
+The TDCC-LSH is collaborating cross-domain with Social Sciences and Humanities (TDCC-SSH) and Natural and Engineering Sciences (TDCC-NES).

-Moreover, DTL also coordinates the National Programme Open Science (NPOS) [FAIR Data Programme Line](https://www.openscience.nl/en/fair-data-programme-line).
+Moreover, DTL also coordinates the National Programme Open Science (NPOS) [FAIR Data Programme Line](https://www.openscience.nl/en/npos-2/), and has delivered the reports [Towards FAIR data steward as profession for the lifesciences](https://doi.org/10.5281/zenodo.3471707) and [Professionalising data stewardship in the Netherlands](https://doi.org/10.5281/zenodo.4320504), including the [NPOS/ELIXIR Data Stewardship Competency Framework](https://www.dtls.nl/fair-data/training/).

 The following national services provide useful information and support:
 * [The National Coordination Point Research Data Management](https://www.lcrdm.nl/en) (LCRDM)